zenml-io/zenml/docs/book/deploying-zenml/zenml-self-hosted/deploy-with-helm.md

 {% tab title="AWS" %}
 #### Using the AWS Secrets Manager as a secrets store backend

 Unless explicitly disabled or configured otherwise, the ZenML server will use the SQL database as a secrets store backend.
 If you want to use the AWS Secrets Manager instead, you need to configure it in the Helm values.
-Depending on where you deploy your ZenML server and how your Kubernetes cluster is configured, you may also need to provide the AWS credentials needed to access the AWS Secrets Manager API:
+Depending on where you deploy your ZenML server and how your Kubernetes cluster is configured, you may also need to provide the AWS credentials needed to access the AWS Secrets Manager API.

+The AWS Secrets Store uses the ZenML AWS Service Connector under the hood to authenticate with the AWS Secrets Manager API.
+This means that you can use any of the [authentication methods supported by the AWS Service Connector](https://docs.zenml.io/stacks-and-components/auth-management/aws-service-connector#authentication-methods) to authenticate with the AWS Secrets Manager API:

 ```yaml
  zenml: